NicholasInchauspe2/Sync-tienda-nube-renuver/README.md

 - We'll use SSG for the pages that can be static like frequently question, blog post and data about the business
 - Axios to fetch data
 - If we can we should use lazy loading to show the images
+- Redux Toolkit for states management

 ## Styles

-- CSS Modules
+- SCSS Modules
-- SASS
 - Mobile First
 - BEM methodology
   - [Naming Convention](https://en.bem.info/methodology/naming-convention/)